Some of us travel to learn.

 Those who travel solo are even more likely to learn about themselves as well as the world as they go.

 Where do you really want to go and why?

 What do you do with your time when there are no demands on it?

-You can learn the answers to both these questions when traveling solo.
+You can best learn the answers to all these questions when traveling solo.

 - Maxine – I am more open to meeting other people when I’m out in the world on my own!